Random number generation: Uniform distributions

 The mainstream algorithm, used by OpenJDK, Rust, and NumPy, is described in a proposal for C++'s STL.
-It does not use the extra precision and suffers from bias only in the last bit due to round-to-even.
+It does not use the extra precision and suffers from bias only in the last bit due to rounding half to even.
 Other numeric concerns are warranted when shifting this canonical uniform distribution to a different range.
 A proposed method for the Swift programming language claims to use the full precision everywhere.

 Uniformly distributed integers are commonly used in algorithms such as the Fisher–Yates shuffle.
 Again, a naive implementation may induce a modulo bias into the result, so more involved algorithms must be used.
 A method that nearly never performs division was described in 2018 by Daniel Lemire, with the current state-of-the-art being the arithmetic encoding-inspired 2021 "optimal algorithm" by Stephen Canon of Apple Inc.

 Most 0 to 1 RNGs include 0 but exclude 1, while others include or exclude both.